BrunoTonet-GIT/BrunoTonet-GIT/README.md

 - 👋 Hi, I’m @BrunoTonet-GIT!
-- I'm graduated in Psychology and masters in Education.
+- I'm graduated in Psychology and have a Master Degree in Education.
-- 👀 My main interest is in Psychology, Behavior Analysis (Experimental & Applied) and Data Science - with R and SQL.
+- 👀 My main interest is in Psychology, Behavior Analysis (Experimental & Applied) and Data Science - using R, Python and SQL.
-- 🌱 Currently learning statistical data analysis in Psychology and Education researchs.
+- 🌱 Currently learning more and deeper statistical data analysis in Psychology and Education researchs.
 - 💞️ Looking to collaborate on psychological and behavior research, data and analysis.
 - 📫 How to reach me: tonet.contato@gmail.com